Should We Criminalize Bad Safety Management? Is There a Better Option?

 There are about 5,000 fatalities at industrial sites per year in the US.
 That doesn’t count the 98,000 deaths due to medical errors – which also could be due to bad management … and may be subject to the criminalization of bad safety management.
 So a conservative guess would be 2,000 investigations per year at a cost of $2 million each.

 Thus the government cost will be $4 billion per year for investigations.
 This does not including the cost of criminal prosecutions that result.

 Of course, no rational manager would allow a federal investigation without conducting an equally costly investigation to prove they are innocent.
-Therefore, industry will match governments costs and spend $4 billion investigating their management in defense of the government investigation.
+Therefore, the industry will match the government’s costs and spend $4 billion investigating their management in defense of the government investigation.

 So far … $8 billion per year without legal costs.
 (Investigators – Get ready – This looks like a growth industry!)

 Let’s guess that 10% of the investigations go to prosecution …